Spain in the 2023 Women's World Cup final: Fixtures, results, squad, scorers | Women's World Cup

 Final

-- Spain's win against Switzerland was their first victory in any senior knockout game.
+- Spain's final victory against England avenged their 2-1 loss to the same opponents after extra time in the UEFA Women's EURO 2022 quarter-finals.

-- Spain lost 2-1 to final opponents England after extra time in the UEFA Women's EURO 2022 quarter-finals.
+- Barcelona's Irene Paredes, Aitana Bonmatí, Alexia Putellas, Mariona Caldentey and Salma Paralluelo all became the first players to win the UEFA Women's Champions League and FIFA Women's World Cup in the same calendar year.

-- Barcelona's Irene Paredes, Aitana Bonmatí, Alexia Putellas, Mariona Caldentey and Salma Paralluelo could all be the first players to win the UEFA Women's Champions League and FIFA Women's World Cup in the same calendar year (but will be up against club-mates Lucy Bronze and Keira Walsh).
+- Spain's round of 16 win against Switzerland was their first victory in any senior knockout game.

 Spain's youth tournament winners

-Although Spain have never claimed a major senior honour they have been prolific at youth level, winning these tournaments:
+Although this World Cup triumph represents Spain's first major senior honour, they have been prolific at youth level, winning the following tournaments:

 UEFA Women's U17 EURO: 2010, 2011, 2015, 2018